 *Girls/women should wear a sports bra or bathing suit top with exposure to the spine and athletic bottoms.
 Boys/men should be photographed without a shirt and wear athletic bottoms.
 These photos allow for postural analysis.
 Please see PDF for example.Postural Photos PDF

-Medical History: Please include the patient’s full name, date of birth, and all available information pertaining to scoliosis or kyphosis diagnosis.
-This includes type of scoliosis (i.e. idiopathic, congenital, neuromuscular), age at diagnosis, Cobb angle, Risser Sign, family history of condition (if any), approximate date of first menses (if applicable, for females) and all treatments and physicians seen for scoliosis or kyphosis.
+Medical History: Please include the patient’s full name, date of birth, and all available information pertaining to the scoliosis or kyphosis diagnosis.
+This includes the type of scoliosis (i.e. idiopathic, congenital, neuromuscular-if known), age at diagnosis, Cobb angle, Risser Sign-if known, family history of the condition (if any), approximate date of first menses (if applicable, for females) and all treatments and physicians seen for scoliosis or kyphosis.
 If the patient has had a spinal MRI, please obtain and share the radiologist’s report.
 Please be sure to list any other medical conditions, previous surgeries, and/or current medications.

 Patient Forms: Prior to your first visit, please print and fill out our New Patient Forms.